UnicornTV/Flourish-Tutorial/EntryFormController.md

 We will then use the dictionary at that index to retrieve the button title and color, which we will use to create the button label.

 Once we have our constants, it is time to position and style our picker.

+{x: picker_properties}
 Type following into the viewDidLoad() method:

 ~~~language-swift
 picker.frame = CGRect(x: 45, y: 160, width: 286, height: 291)